attilammagyar/js80p/README.md

 > VST® is a trademark of Steinberg Media Technologies GmbH, registered in
 > Europe and other countries.

-I'm not a lawyer, so I have no idea if it would count as trademark infringement if I claimed VST 2.4 compatibility for JS80P without obtaining a license from Steinberg Media Technologies GmbH, so I don't do it, especially since they no longer issue new licenses for VST 2 to anybody.
-Instead, I use the name of an open source programming library which makes it possible to build plugins that can be loaded into VST 2.4 hosts without that license:
+I'm not a lawyer, so I have no idea if it would be trademark infringement for me to claim VST 2.4 compatibility for JS80P without obtaining a license from Steinberg Media Technologies GmbH, so I don't do it; especially since they no longer issue new licenses for VST 2 to anybody.
+Instead, I use the name of an open source programming library which makes it possible to build plugins that can be loaded into VST 2.4 hosts without requiring, violating, or otherwise having anything to do with that license:
 [FST](https://git.iem.at/zmoelnig/FST).

 <a href="#toc">Table of Contents</a>